egslab/egslab.github.io/_members/mcshih.md

 publications: 'author^=*Shih'

 teaser: >
-    I'm an Assistant Professor at National Tsing Hua University from September 2023.
+    I'm an Assistant Professor at the School of Medicine and Institute of Statistics in National Tsing Hua University from September 2023.
     I came from a MD background and later received training in biostatistics.
     My interest lies in extraction and synthesis of evidence from biomedical studies, in particular meta-analysis spectrum methods and causal inference in high-dimensional data.

 profile: